 Stand up paddleboarding is one of the most popular aquatic activities around, and for good reason.
 It’s a low-impact sport that’s suitable for all ages and abilities, and from a health perspective alone, it’s an ideal activity as it improves balance, coordination and posture, reduces backaches, increases muscle and bone strength, and is also excellent for physical rehabilitation.
 It’s also an effective way to overcome stress and anxiety and help feel ‘present’ in beautiful, natural surroundings.
 You don’t need to be based near the coast to take advantage either – it can be enjoyed on rivers, lakes and canals.
 You can find out more about the various locations here.

 It can take a short while to get the hang of, but despite the name, you don’t actually have to stand up to enjoy it; many people prefer to sit or kneel on the board, and slowly work their way up to standing, if they want.
-Paddlesport centres re-opened in May, so if you wish to take a (socially distanced) lesson, you can do so at many outdoor activity centres throughout the UK – you can find your nearest centre here.
+Paddlesport centres remain open – though it’s likely you’ll need to book in advance – so if you wish to take a (socially distanced) lesson, you can do so at many outdoor activity centres throughout the UK – you can find your nearest centre here.
 Alternatively, you can buy your own board on Amazon, or if you want to see whether paddleboarding is for you before making a commitment, you can even hire a board and have it delivered to your door!

 5. Get into gardening

 Interest in gardening bloomed during lockdown, with millions of people finding haven in their gardens or balconies.
 But gardening is something everyone can enjoy, whether you have your own outdoor space or not – all you need are some pots and a window sill.
+If you’d like some inspiration on growing plants in small spaces, then you might like to have a read of our article 10 things you can grow in a window box at home.
 Growing your own plants doesn’t only improve your wellbeing and environment, it can also save you money on your food bill.
 Keeping your loved ones supplied with fresh fruit or vegetables is enormously gratifying, and as the days heat up, there’s never been a better time to start working outdoors.

 6. Build a birdhouse and get birdwatching